nasa/cape/doc/common/json/Subfigures.rst

 *SpecialVars*: {``None``} | :class:`list`\ [:class:`str`]
     keys not in run matrix to attempt to calculate

+Also accepts the options from these classes:

+* :mod:`cape.cfdx.options.reportopts._MPLSubfigOpts`
+* :mod:`cape.cfdx.options.reportopts.SubfigOpts`

 Unique options for *Type*\ ="ContourCoeff"
 ==========================================